nopnop2002/esp-idf-tea5767/README.md

  d key to decrease the frequence by -0.1Mhz.
  u key to increase the frequence by +0.1Mhz.

+- Mute audio
+ m key to L and R audio are muted.
+ M key to L and R audio are not muted.

 - Clear NVS
  ```idf.py erase-flash```